 THORNER, Daniel.
-New York 1915 — Paris 1974.
+New York 1915 — Paris 18.6.1974.
 U.S. Economist and Historian of South Asian Economy in India and France.
-Studies of hisory at Columbia.
+Studies of history at Columbia, during war served in the Office of Strategic Services.
 At the end of WW II to India to complete his dissertation.
-For a while taught Indian economic history at University of Pennsylvania, but lost his position in McCarthy process and returned to Indian in 1952.
-After ten years, 1962, accepted a chair at École des hautes études en sciences sociales in Paris.
+For a while (1949-52) taught Indian economic history at University of Pennsylvania, but lost his position in McCarthy process and returned to India in 1952.
+After ten years, 1962, accepted a chair at École des hautes études en sciences sociales (EHESS) in Paris.
 Worked much on rural economy and the position of peasants.
-Married with Alice Th., who collaborated in his studies, children.
+Married with Alice Ginsburg (1917–2005), who collaborated in his studies, two sons and two daughters.

 Publications: Diss. publ. as Investment in Empire: British Railway and Steam Shipping Enterprise in India 1825-1849.
 13+197 p.
 Philadelphia 1950.